ccie7599/karmada-lke/README.md

 # Known Current Issues

-- Karmada is not propagating the ConfigMap volume (needed for nginx config) to the clusters.
-This requires a manual application to each cluster.
+- --Karmada is not propagating the ConfigMap volume (needed for nginx config) to the clusters.
+This requires a manual application to each cluster.--SOLVED!
+Need to enable the PropagateDeps feature in the Karmada controller manager as described here - https://karmada.io/docs/userguide/scheduling/propagate-dependencies/#enable-propagatedeps-feature - updated instructions to include that step.

 - On Step 3 of the terraform apply, the Istio mesh is running into terraform installation errors on the cluster.
 This is affecting Kiali visibility and reports unless the terraform command is repeated until success.
 The original author of the exercise makes note of this on the very bottom of this README.